 I always offer a brief overview of what post-processing has to offer.
 I also provide training in its use, although for beginners, this is a one-day workshop in itself.

 We will spend some time in my small training room exploring the principals of photography and evaluating images.

 There is nothing better, however than just going out and getting some shots.
 We can take some pictures while walking in the countryside or sit in a portable tent hide near the bird feeders where there is a very strong chance that the wildlife will continue to come and go.

-We have the option for a small additional cost, of visiting a local bird of prey centre and taking pictures of birds in flight or we can drive across the open moorland and photograph whatever moves from the car window.. depending on the time of year, that might be pheasant; grouse; curlew; golden plover or oyster-catcher.
+We have the option for a small additional cost, of driving out across the open moorland and photograph whatever moves from the car window.. depending on the time of year, that might be pheasant; grouse; curlew; golden plover or oyster-catcher.

 Finally, we will close the day, evaluating what we have captured and engaging in some post-processing.

 What's Included in the Price?

 Double room with en suite shower; tea and coffee making facilities.

 All of the information on this website must be read in conjunction with our terms and conditions for workshops which can be found on the link below.